 Natural gas and coal are mainstays of the global energy mix accounting respectively for about 23% and 27% of today's global energy mix.
-After the shock of the COVID-19 pandemic in 2020, consumption of both gas and coal is expected to make a modest recovery in 2021.
-Beyond 2021, their futures remain quite uncertain.
 Government policies to support a sustainable, long-term, net zero goals have brought into question the future evolution of these markets.
 Strong policy support for renewables, hydrogen, the Circular Carbon Economy plus electrification could all affect the future for both these fuels.

 Investor sentiment also appears to be changing.
 Companies and financial institutions are implementing Environmental, Social and Corporate Governance (ESG) investment requirements that would favour investment in clean energy technologies which could in turn have an impact on the flow of investment into new gas and coal projects.